 Are Clown Loaches Hard to Keep?

-Generally speaking, clown loaches are quite easy to care for.
+Generally speaking, clown loaches are easy to care for.
 Sure, they need a large tank, quite a specific pH level, and a high water temperature, but other than that, there is not too much to worry about.

 Will a Clown Loach Eat Other Fish?